ShameGod/goLang/README.md

 #### Encapsulation :
 It is possible to do encapsulation by exporting functions giving access to variables, by setting a capital letter.

+#### Polymorphisme :
+A polymorphique function is a function that **does two different operations according to the input argument**.
+For example a function area() that calculates the area of a form.
+It is going to do different operations according to its input (a triangle, a square, a circle ...)
+This aspect that is very present in OOP requires inheritance and overriding.
+In order to get Polymorphisme we use **interfaces**

+#### Interfaces :
+they have the same definition as the Java interfaces. **Used to express conceptual similarity between types** They define a list of methods.
+All the types that have **ALL** these methods are concidered of the type of the interface.
+If a define an interface called shape2D with two methods, area and perimeter. if the types triangle and circle implemente these two methods they are concidered of type shape2D

 ## Booking app :
 I will be explain the development process of a booking app with Golang :